Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "I thought the moneybox function is that ... there are cases already"
 > :   "No, but there have been indications already, this is an imaginary feature, and now we are waiting for somebody to say 'we will pay x amount'..."

+MONEYBOX used for work item.
+Secondary: the MONEYBOX model is refined to fit new kinds of work items

+Marketing has a new board on which they want to reflect their own priority for product improvements.
+Tracking the use of MARKETING BOX gets its own longstanding outbox item
+Tertiary: reconciliation of new “MARKETING BOX” practice vs existing OUTBOX practice.
+Quaternary: realignment with practices of another team.

 + there's a new MARKETING (inbox?) where they will shovel and prioritize their top 10 things instead of having them hang around in wishlist where we can't act on them appropriately anyways

 > 19:45